ThomasChiroux/aiocaldav/docs/source/index.rst

 More examples
 =============

-See the `test code <https://bitbucket.org/cyrilrbt/caldav/src/default/tests/test_caldav.py?at=default>`_ for more usage examples.
-Tobias Brox is also working on a `command line interface <https://github.com/tobixen/calendar-cli>`_  built around the caldav library.
+See the `test code <https://github.com/ThomasChiroux/aiocaldav/tree/master/tests>`_ for more usage examples.

 Notable classes and workflow
 ============================

- * You'd always start by initiating a :class:`caldav.davclient.DAVClient` object, this object holds the authentication details for the server.
+ * You'd always start by initiating a :class:`aiocaldav.davclient.DAVClient` object, this object holds the authentication details for the server.